 A modular seating system

 The Pantonova seating system consists of three distinct seating modules: Linear, Concave and Convex.
 All chair modules are processed and chromed or powder-lacquered in the colour Black Red.
+The system is also available in an Outdoor version made of electrically polished stainless steel.
 The cushions are available in leather in Brandy and Black, in velvet in Aubergine, Camel and Sky as well as in textured fabric in Black, Sand and Shell from Kvadrat.

 The main purpose of my work is to provoke people into using their imagination and make their surroundings more exciting.